 Hunting camp provides more than just an escape

 Another hunting season has passed with less than a full week of snow cover for tracking.
-The long held, technique of tracking big bucks has become somewhat of a lost art in this day and age of climate change, where the snowpack has been meager and thaws have been frequent.
+The long-held technique of tracking big bucks has become somewhat of a lost art in this day and age of climate change, when the snowpack has been meager and thaws have been frequent.

 Although I continue to head off to camp on either skis or snowshoes during the winter months, the trail now seems to have grown longer and the hills may be just a bit steeper.
 But it will never be as long as the return trip, which brings me back to the duties and responsibilities of the real world.

 That is the kind of place a camp is.
 It’s not intended to be a permanent residence.
 Rather it’s a refuge, a place where we go to escape the daily toils and trials that wear on a man’s soul.
 It is a unique location where grown men can freely act like boys.
 It is also a place where boys can become men.